mbmande/printf/README.md

-# ALX SWE Printf project
+# ALX Software Engineering Printf project
-## This is a group grouo project
+## This is a group project